This text is a slightly revised version of af paper written for the NERA-conference in Turku, Finland, March 3-6, https://nera2020.fi/

 We seem to have hit an era of manifestos.
-In a way, it is easy to understand because a combined noisy and voicy intellectual interruption is perhaps the most effective form of communication in centralized and oligarchic structures of states, where policy- and research elites appear in increasingly closed systems of self-reference.
-We have had manifestos throughout modern history, e.g. in “The Communist Manifesto”, and postmodern life in a way reinforces the relevance of the genre because of its constant search for fractures and displacements situated in an “incredulity towards metanarratives” (Lyotard 1979).
-Another modern example is Donna Haraway’s “A Cyborg Manifesto” (1997).
-And even John Dewey’s “My pedagogic creed” from 1897 is a kind of pedagogic-theological manifesto.
+In a way, it is easy to understand because a combined noisy and voicy intellectual interruption is perhaps the most effective form of communication in centralized and oligarchic structures of modern states, where policy- and research elites appear in increasingly closed systems of self-reference.
+Furthermore, we have had manifestos throughout modern history, e.g. in “The Communist Manifesto”, and postmodern life in a way reinforces the relevance of the genre due to its constant search for fractures and displacements situated in an “incredulity towards metanarratives” (Lyotard 1979).
+Another modern example is Donna Haraway’s “A Cyborg Manifesto” (1997) and even John Dewey’s “My pedagogic creed” from 1897 is a kind of pedagogic-theological manifesto.

-In 2017, a new manifesto came out: “Manifesto for a Post-Critical Pedagogy”, written by Naomi Hodgson, Joris Vlieghe and Piotr Zamojski (Hereafter: HVZ).
+In 2017, a new manifesto appeared: “Manifesto for a Post-Critical Pedagogy”, written by Naomi Hodgson, Joris Vlieghe and Piotr Zamojski (Hereafter: HVZ).
 The book consists of three parts.
 First, the manifesto itself, which, like the 2011-manifesto, has only four pages.
 In addition, the book contains six short responses from invited colleagues.
 Finally, these responses are the object of a quite lengthy common dialogue between the three authors.
-During the discussions, there are frequent references to the 2011-manifesto, so there are good reasons to examine the two texts together.
+During the discussions, there are frequent references to the 2011-manifesto.
+For these reasons, there are good reasons to examine the two texts together.